oikos-cash/oikos-docs-bsc/content/contracts/Depot.md

 ### `exchangeEtherForOikos`

 - `exchangeEtherForOikos() returns (uint)`: Requires that the contract is not paused, and that the prices are not stale.
-Converts the received ether to a quantity of SNX with `synthetixReceivedForEther`.
+Converts the received ether to a quantity of SNX with `oikosReceivedForEther`.
 Sends the ether to `fundsWallet`, sends the converted quantity of SNX to the message sender from the contract's own reserves.
 Returns the SNX quantity sent.
 If the contract has insufficient SNX, then the transfer will fail and the transaction will revert.

 ---